 1. Complete an articleship of 3 years before registering for

 Now let us have a look at the different levels of the CA Course in India in a detailed manner:

-This is an entry-level examination for the CA aspirants consisting of 4 papers and having a flexible eligibility criteria as students from any stream can appear.
-There are objective type questions with negative marking for incorrect answers.
+CA Foundation is an entry-level examination for CA aspirants consisting of 4 papers and having flexible eligibility criteria as students from any stream can appear.
+There are objective-type questions with negative markings for incorrect answers.
 The test comprises 2 sessions and the individual duration of each session is 2 hours.
 Hence, the total duration of the exam is 4 hours.
 The essential topics covered under this level of the CA course in India are: